JabRef/user-documentation/en/XMP.md

         <bibtex:entrytype>Inproceedings</bibtex:entrytype>
     </rdf:Description>

-Beware of the following caveats if you trying to parse bibteXMP:
+Beware of the following caveats if you trying to parse BibTeXMP:

 -   In RDF attribute-value pairs can also be expressed as nodes and vice versa.